About our staff

 With over 20 years of experience in marketing and sales, April is able to combine her interests in history and tourism to promote the Presidio Museum to potential visitors.
 April previously worked at Tohono Chul Park, another Tucson attraction, as the Marketing Director and the Director of Visitor Services.
 In addition, she served as the Tourism Sales Manager at Visit Tucson for six years, promoting Tucson as a vacation destination.
 April earned her MBA from the University of Arizona and earned a bachelor’s degree in public relations from Northern Arizona University.
 She has lived in Tucson since 1995 and enjoys being a tourist in her own town and traveling around the world with her family whenever possible.
 AprilB@TucsonPresidio.com

-Ginger is a graduate of the University of Arizona with a B.A. degree in Anthropology and a minor in American Studies.
-She also has several years of professional archaeological experience in the Tucson area.
-Her interest in public archaeology, public history, and outreach began in 2011 with her position as an educator at Old Pueblo Archaeology Center (OPAC).
+Ginger is a graduate of the University of Arizona with a B.A. degree in Anthropology and a minor in American Indian Studies.
+She has several years of professional archaeological experience in the Tucson area as an archaeological field tech, archaeological laboratory tech, and an archaeological laboratory manager.